Age discrimination against women begins when they reach 35. Here are 5 jobs for women over 40 that will embrace your

-What you’ll need: A home office setup and good internet connection are musts.
+What you’ll need: A home office setup and a good internet connection are musts.
 Experience as an administrative assistant, project manager, social media manager, secretary or another related job will be helpful.

-You can compensate lack of background by emphasizing your skills from other jobs in your presentation, as per the below.
+You can compensate for lack of background by emphasizing your skills from other jobs in your presentation, as per the below.
 This approach is even more impressive if you’ve just graduated from a course or went through an internship.

 Salary and outlook: Because you’ll be in business for yourself, your income will be based on your own efforts.